 Kanako Blondet graduated from Abraham Lincoln University School of Law in 2007.
 As a Social Worker, Blondet experienced first hand how life-altering a lawyer’s presence in court could be for families, especially children and defendants in need of an interpreter.
-These moments in court are what prompted her to take her knowledge of the law to the next level and eventually, to join the California Innocence Project.
+These moments in court and her love of studying criminal law are what prompted her to take her knowledge to the next level and eventually, to join the California Innocence Project.

 As a law student at ALU, what subject did you like studying the most?

 I liked Criminal Law and Constitutional Law the most.
 Criminal Law was close to home and easy to digest, compared to other subjects such as Property Law, Civil Procedure, and Corporation, which I dreaded.
 Constitutional Law is very interesting because it’s like studying the history of the foundation of this country.
 I was born and raised in Japan, so I did not take any American Constitution classes in school.